Our grief and loss retreat helps people transform sadness, anger, and other uncomfortable emotions. It is for those who are:

-These intensive events are designed to provide a safe compassionate environment for grief recovery and deep emotional work.
-Each phase of the workshop is carefully designed to encourage participants to connect with their own internal resources for healing and wisdom.
+These intensive, small group events are designed to provide a safe, compassionate environment for grief healing, recovery and deep emotional work.
+Each phase of the workshop helps participants to connect with each other as well as their own personal resources for healing and insight.

-The group support accelerates the healing and awakening process for each person.
-The power of intentional loving creates a strong, safe container for people to do their grief and loss and other work.
+The group support accelerates the healing process for each person.
+The power of intentional loving creates a strong, safe container for people to do their personal healing work.

-This Grief and Loss Retreat can be an additional support to those in grief counseling who are learning to cope with grief and loss as well as others working through difficult feelings.
+Our Grief and Loss Retreat can provide valuable additional support to those in grief counseling who are learning to cope with grief and other difficult feelings.

 The First Phase–Coming Together

 The group comes together early Thursday evening.
-The first phase of the retreat is about settling in, into one's body and into a loving community.
-To work through grief and loss and other difficult feelings we need to feel safe, supported and open.
+(The extended retreat starts on Wednesday early evening.)
+The first phase of the retreat is about settling in, into one's body, and into a loving community.
+To work through grief and loss and other painful feelings, we need to feel safe, supported, and open.

 People often comment with surprise how quickly they come to feel connected to the other group members.

 We have begun.
 In the First Phase, we begin to experience the transformational power of a loving community.
 This is vital for the next part of the workshop.